Opinion: IIHF gets Belarus decision right, perhaps a bit late | DW | 18.01.2021

 Then came news of a scheduled IIHF Council telephone conference to be held on Monday and just hours later came the announcement that it was indeed revoking Minsk's right to cohost this year's World Championship.
 The IIHF is to be congratulated on this decision, which was the only correct one for anyone who supports human rights.

-But the decision, which the IIHF said had followed its "due dilligence process," came just a couple of days after Czech carmaker Skoda, the tournament's major sponsor for almost three decades, said it would pull out if the IIHF kept the tournament in Belarus.
+But the decision, which the IIHF said had followed its "due dilligence process," came just a couple of days after Czech carmaker Skoda, the tournament's major sponsor for almost three decades, threatened to pull out if the IIHF kept the tournament in Belarus.
 German motor oil manufacturer Liqui Moly quickly followed suit.

 While you have to think all the efforts to lobby the IIHF over Belarus' human rights record will have made an impact, the timing makes it hard to escape the impression that money, as so often in life, has again spoken loudest.